 Bankruptcy can be the only thing that comes to mind when you realize that you can't afford to pay your debts and bills.
 It might be a good solution for your debt problems.
-But, before filing bankruptcy, you need to know more about your options, how the process works and what it could mean for you and your family in the future.
+But, before filing bankruptcy, you need to know more about your options, what it costs, how the process works, and what it could mean for you and your family in the future.
 We can help you avoid a possible mistake by showing you your other options first.

 Types of Debts - What Bankruptcy Won't Do For You